-Priority Reason for request Н First-time purchase (never owned by applicant) to support existing mission and/or replace obsolete, broken/inoperable equipment.
-ML Increased capabilities within the department's existing mission or to meet a new risk.
-Requesting items for a new mission to meet an existing risk and/or request additional supplies or reserve equip- ment.
+Equipment Request Priorities Fire Departments, Joint/Regional Hosts, and SFTAs Priority Reason for Request First-time purchase (never owned by applicant) to support existing mission and/or replace obsolete, broken/inoperable equipment M Increased capabilities within the department's existing mission or to meet a new risk Ĩ. Requesting items for a new mission to meet an existing risk and/or request additional supplies or reserve equipment

 • Funding Priorities for Nonaffiliated EMS Organizations.
-Nonaffiliated EMS organizations are eligible for Equipment Activities that are not specific or unique to structural/proximity firefighting, such as but not limited to P25 radios or traffic
+Nonaffiliated EMS organizations are eligible for Equipment Activities that are not specific or unique to structural/proximity firefighting, such as but not limited to Training,